-The FIDE Candidates Tournament 2026 begins March 28 in Paphos, Cyprus.
+The FIDE Candidates Tournament 2026 begins its playing schedule on March 29 in Paphos, Cyprus.
 Eight players in the Open section and eight in the Women’s section compete across 14 rounds of classical chess.
 The winner of each section earns the right to challenge the reigning World Chess Champion.

 This is the complete reference — players, ratings, round schedule, prize fund, tiebreak rules, all-time winners, and how to follow every game live.